ably/ably-asset-tracking-android/README.md

 }
 ```

+#### Declaring the AAT dependencies

-Finally, you can add the AAT dependency in the Gradle build script
+Finally, you can add the AAT dependency in the Gradle build script:

 ```gradle
 dependencies {